-Somatic symptom or related disorder
+Somatic symptom or related disorders

-As the clinical presentation of an individual diagnosed with somatic symptom or a related disorder in accordance with the Diagnostic and Statistical Manual of Mental Disorders (DSM) is virtually identical to that of an individual said to have CPD, cases of somatic symptom or related disorders are considered for entitlement under the CPD policy instead of 15-04-02, Psychotraumatic Disability.
+As the clinical presentation of Cases where an individual is diagnosed with somatic symptom or a related disorder with predominant pain in accordance with the Diagnostic and Statistical Manual of Mental Disorders (DSM) is virtually identical to that of an individual said to have CPD, cases of somatic symptom or related disorders are considered for entitlement under the CPD policy instead of 15-04-02, Psychotraumatic Disability.
+However, where the individual is diagnosed with somatic symptom or other related disorder where pain is not the predominant somatic symptom, entitlement may be considered under 15-04-02, Psychotraumatic Disability.